ThakurSaad/nano-workers-client/README.md

 ### Key Features

+1. Resolved API Race Condition

+   - Implemented logic to handle API race conditions, ensuring data consistency and reliable application performance.

-1. User Roles and Permissions
+2. User Roles and Permissions

    - The platform supports three distinct roles: Worker, Task-Creator, and Admin, each with specific functionalities and permissions.

-2. Secure User Authentication
+3. Secure User Authentication

    - Users can register and log in securely using email/password or Google Sign-In.
 Implemented JWT for secure session management.

-3. Task Management
+4. Task Management

    - Task-Creators can create tasks, review submissions, approve/reject them, and pay workers using platform coins.

-4. Worker Dashboard
+5. Worker Dashboard

    - Workers can view available tasks, submit completed tasks, track their earnings, and withdraw coins converted to dollars upon admin approval.

-5. Admin Control
+6. Admin Control

    - Admins can manage users, modify roles, oversee platform integrity, and manage tasks.

-6. Notifications System
+7. Notifications System

    - Real-time notifications keep users informed about task updates, earnings, and other important activities.
 Users can mark notifications as read.

-7. Secure Payments
+8. Secure Payments

    - Integrated Stripe-based payment system allows Task-Creators to purchase coins and handle payments securely.

-8. Data Security
+9. Data Security

    - Environment variables are used to securely manage and hide sensitive information such as Firebase config keys and MongoDB credentials.

-9. Withdrawal System
+10. Withdrawal System

     - Workers can convert their earned coins to dollars and withdraw using popular payment methods like Bkash, Rocket, and Nagad etc.

-10. Role-Based Authorization
+11. Role-Based Authorization

     - Implemented role-based authorization to ensure users access only their allowed functionalities.
 Unauthorized access is redirected to a forbidden page.